-Going beyond the standard "All Users" 30 day audience can help your PPC remarketing campaigns perform significantly better.
+Going beyond the standard “All Users” 30 day audience can help your PPC remarketing campaigns perform significantly better.
 Most advertisers get okay or poor performance from these Pay-Per-Click campaigns because they simply are not applying the advanced remarketing strategies for Google Adwords.
 Here are some of the expert strategies to implement in your PPC remarketing campaigns to get more conversions, cut out wasted spend, and get better results overall.
+You could also consider giving white label PPC services a try to give your digital marketing a boost.

 Expert Tips for Optimizing Your PPC Remarketing Campaigns